joshua-decoder/joshua-decoder.github.com/5.0/decoder.md

 ### Lattice decoding

-In addition to regular sentences, Joshua can decode weighted lattices encoded in [the PLF format](http://www.statmt.org/moses/?n=Moses.WordLattices).
+In addition to regular sentences, Joshua can decode weighted lattices encoded in [the PLF format](http://www.statmt.org/moses/?n=Moses.WordLattices), except that path costs should be listed as <b>log probabilities</b> instead of probabilities.
 Lattice decoding was originally added by Lane Schwartz and [Chris Dyer](http://www.cs.cmu.edu/~cdyer/).

 Joshua will automatically detect whether the input sentence is a regular sentence (the usual case) or a lattice.
 If a lattice, a feature will be activated that accumulates the cost of different